aws-samples/amazon-eks-security-immersion-day/content/12-image-security/3-devsecops-pipeline/5. Container image rebuild stage/index.en.md

 ---
-title : "Verify container image approval and deployment" weight : 22
+title: "Verify container image approval and deployment"
+weight: 22
 ---

 With a new pipeline initiated through the push of the updated `Dockerfile`, you can now review the overall pipeline to see that the container image was approved and deployed